danielrosehill/Claude-Agent-Picker-Pattern/README.md

 A thought:

-If AI tooling progresses faster than context widows grow, this problem can be expected to get more acute and its consequences to be more widely felt.
+If AI tooling progresses faster than context windows grow, this problem can be expected to get more acute and its consequences to be more widely felt.

 Once upon a time, LLMs were envisioned as tools for handling (simple) text.
 Nowadays, our somewhat fantastical ambition has evolved to that LLMs can maintain good inference while simultaneously dealing with: